NowickiLukasz/premium-cocktails-ci-pp5/README.md

 <br>![App password](readme-images/emails/email-pass.png)

 4. Click create and a 16 digit password will be generated, note the password down
-5. In the env.py file, create an environment variable called EMAIL_HOST_PASS with the 16 digit password
+5. In the heroku variables, create an environment variable called EMAIL_HOST_PASS with the 16 digit password
-6. In the env.py file, create an environment variable called EMAIL_HOST_USER with the email address of the gmail account
+6. In the heroku variables, create an environment variable called EMAIL_HOST_USER with the email address of the gmail account
 7. Set and confirm the following values in the settings.py file to successfully send emails
 <br><code>EMAIL_BACKEND = 'django.core.mail.backends.smtp.EmailBackend'</code>
 <br><code>EMAIL_USE_TLS = True</code>